0xSh3rl0ck/0xSh3rl0ck.github.io/_posts/CTF-WriteUp/2021-07-10-Africa DFIR CTF Week 1.md

 [![12](/assets/images/CTF-WriteUp/DFIR-WEEK-1/Capture12.PNG)](/assets/images/CTF-WriteUp/DFIR-WEEK-1/Capture12.PNG)

-here we can use two ways one to go to exif metadata to find the photo or to use keyword search :
+here we can use two ways one to go to exif metadata (Autopsy Ingest Module) to find the photo or to use keyword search :

 [![11](/assets/images/CTF-WriteUp/DFIR-WEEK-1/Capture11.PNG)](/assets/images/CTF-WriteUp/DFIR-WEEK-1/Capture11.PNG)